15 - USING ANTILOCK BRAKES CORRECTLY! Written by Spencer McDonald

 Antilock brakes are standard on most vehicles now but not everyone know what they are really for or how to use them.
 This meeting will provide an overview of this important safety feature of your vehicle.

-Questions For This Meeting:
+Questions for this Meeting:

 Q: What is the purpose of antilock brakes?